 Dr. Sheida Tabaie was the Anesthesiology Global Health Fellow for 2015-16.
 A graduate of the University of Pennsylvania, Dr. Tabaie earned her M.D. at the University of Pennsylvania School of Medicine, and completed her residency training here at Weill Cornell Medical College.

 Dr. Tabaie's interest in global health issues began prior to her medical training, when she spent five months in Gaborone, Botswana doing HIV/AIDS research.
 During medical school at Penn, she continued to pursue this passion by taking an Introduction to Global Health Course and a Research & Society in Africa seminar.
 As a culmination of the seminar, she spent two months in Kampala, Uganda gathering epidemiological data on tuberculosis.
 Dr. Tabaie went on to complete an anesthesiology residency and an adult critical care fellowship at Weill Cornell.
 She participated in a week-long neurosurgical mission trip in Dar es Salaam, Tanzania during her residency and in a month-long critical care elective at Weill Bugando in Mwanza, Tanzania during her fellowship.

 Applicants must have completed training in an ACGME-accredited program in anesthesiology.
 Both Board-Certified and Board-Eligible applicants are invited to apply.
-No prior international experience is required though a demonstrated interest in international health should be exhibited.
+No prior international experience is required though a demonstrated interest in global health should be exhibited.

-2. Curriculum Vitae
+3. Curriculum Vitae

-3. Three letters of recommendation (one from Residency Program Director)
+4. Three letters of recommendation (one from Residency Program Director)

-5. Copy of USMLE scores
+5. Copy of USMLE Scores

 Gunisha Kaur, M.D., M.A.

-Department of Anesthesiology
+Assistant Professor of Anesthesiology